 Masterización de Audio con MasteringBOX

-3 Tips for Setting Recording Levels
+3 Tips For Setting Recording Levels

-3 Tips for Setting Recording Levels
+3 Tips For Setting Recording Levels

-1. Give yourself room
+1. Give Yourself Room

 Adjust your recording levels to avoid clipping

-While most of the level setting process takes place within the DAW and mixer, optimal levels are achieved by other means as well.
+While most of the level-setting process takes place within the DAW and mixer, optimal levels are achieved by other means as well.
 As mentioned earlier, microphone placement matters quite a bit when preparing to record.
 When recording with a mic (or several mics), the levels will change significantly based on the placement, direction, and type of mic in use.
-You might find yourself going back and forth between the control room and mic room to get the right level and the right sound.
+You might find yourself going back and forth between the control room and mic room to achieve the right level and the right sound.
 This also applies to those starting a podcast.

-Microphone input is important when setting Recording levels
+Microphone input is important when setting recording levels

 Conclusion